-Details will be announced later in the Construction Work and Demolition Work Guidelines for Self-Built Pavilions when the guidelines are ready.
+Details will be announced later in the (tentatively-titled) Construction and Demolition Guidelines for Type A (Self-Built) Pavilions when the guidelines are ready.

 3-5-2.
 Demolition and Removal

 - C-34 When demolishing the pavilion, participants must remove all of the structures (both aboveground and underground) and restore the land to the original conditions at the time of handover. - C-35 Participants must ensure the health and safety of the workers and the general public and instruct the contractor to follow eco-friendly procedures in demolishing the pavilion. - C-36 Prior to the commencement of works (including temporary works and temporary enclosure works), participants must submit to the Mayor of Osaka a notification in accordance with the Construction Material Recycling Act.